 SC 1302.1-A, 1303-A Title 22 Sec.
 10.2, 10.21, 10.22 Pol.
-825 possession, use or sale of controlled substances as a victim or suspect immediately, as soon as practicable.
-The Superintendent or designee shall inform the parent/guardian whether or not the local police department that has jurisdiction over the school property has been or may be notified of the incident.
+825 or designee shall inform the parent/guardian whether or notwhen the local police department that has jurisdiction over the school property has been or may be notified of the incident.
 The Superintendent or designee shall document attempts made to reach the parent/guardian.